Courses for incoming exchange students in Biomedicine/Toxicology/Bioentrepreneurship

 * The course is a part time course, held two night a week between 5 pm and 8 pm.

-The Biomedicine Programme offers research-oriented projects on Masters´ level during both autumn and spring semester.
-Students can choose between 7.5, 15, 18, 22.5, 30, 40, 51 and 60 ECTS credits.
+The Biomedicine Programme offers research-oriented projects on Master’s level during both autumn and spring semester.
+You can choose between 7.5, 15, 18, 22.5, 30, 40, 51 and 60 ECTS credits.
 One credit is equivalent to 1.5 weeks.
 One example of a syllabus is presented below.
-Students will have to make the initial arrangements themselves and present the project area as well as a supervisor at Karolinska Institutet when applying.
+You need to make your own initial arrangements.
+The most successful approach is to participate in an ongoing research project and to find a supervisor interested in coaching students.
+The subject area and the hosting supervisor at Karolinska Institutet should be stated in the application form.
+Depending on project Hepatitis B vaccination might be required.
+For more information contact your supervisor or the international coordinator at Karolinska Institutet.

 - 2EE086 Biomedical project for exchange students 15 ECTS credits (10 weeks)